assafBarash/gen-commit/README.md

 _prompts_ - prompts flow to build a single git `-m` statement. see [prompts docs](https://github.com/terkelg/prompts#readme) for possible config & usage.

-_format_ - the fashion in which the input acquired by the prompts flow will be arranged. the name of each prompt can be used as value by wrapping with double brackets. example: {{prompt_name}} -> user input for that prompt step
+_format<string | function>_ - the fashion in which the input acquired by the prompts flow will be arranged. <br>
+**when value is string** the name of each prompt can be used as value by wrapping with double brackets. example: {{prompt_name}} -> user input for that prompt step. <br>
+**when value is function** the first argument will be an object with keys & values populated from prompts, the returned value should be a string of the formatted message section